 - Once all the skin has been removed, you can now slice the pineapple.

 To make pineapple rings: cut the pineapple widthwise into slices.
-Afterwards, use a cookie cutter to stamp out the inner core.
+Afterward, use a cookie cutter to stamp out the inner core.

-While the above technique works for people with little experience in the kitchen or have no idea how to properly cut a whole pineapple, there’s one major drawback, which is that you’ll be trimming huge chunks of the flesh along with the skin, making them go to waste.
+While the above techniques work for people with little experience in the kitchen or who are unfamiliar with pineapples, there's one major drawback — you'll be trimming huge chunks of the flesh along with the skin, making them go to waste.

-If you’ve got time to spare and you have pretty good knife skills, then you can use this method from Serious Eats instead:
+If you've got time to spare and you have pretty good knife skills, then you can use this method from Serious Eats instead:30

-- Same with steps 1 and 2 of the previous technique, slice off the top and bottom of the pineapple.
+- Follow steps 1 and 2 of the previous technique, slicing the top and bottom off of the pineapple.

-- Hold the pineapple upright, letting it stand on the chopping board, and then work your way around, taking off the skins.
-Don’t remove large chunks, though – instead, take off enough so no dark green or pale brown skin remains.
-Don’t worry if the “eyes” are still there – they’ll be removed later.
+- Hold the pineapple upright, letting it stand on the chopping board, and then work your way around, taking off just enough of the outer layer so that not dark green or pale brown skin remains.
+Don't worry if the "eyes" are still there — they'll be removed later.

 - Slice diagonally along the opposite of the first cut, removing the eyes in one wedge.
 Repeat this, going along the whole pineapple and removing wedge-shaped rows.

-- Once all the eyes have been removed, you can now cut up the pineapples as you wish: in round slices, halves, quarters or in chunks.
+- Once all the eyes have been removed, slice the pineapple as you wish and serve.

 Pineapple Healthy Recipes: